Urban forestry: China

-Urban Green Space Development
+Urban green space development

 With a rapidly growing population, China has started developing strategies to improve urban life.
 The concept "making forests enter cities and making cities embrace forests" has been promoted.
 The creation of the "National Forest City" title in 2004 has incentivized urban forest development.
 This program has led to significant positive changes in the quality and quantity of many Chinese cities.
 Currently, 58 cities have been awarded this title.
 While changes have been made, inequity of recreational green spaces may still be a challenge.
 In a case study of Wuhan, China, equal distribution of greenspaces was found, but there was unequal distribution of public parks.
 These findings suggest that some social groups and populations cannot equally enjoy the recreational and health benefits of these public greenspaces.

 Nanjing

 Nanjing Vertical Forest Project, designed by Stefano Boeri of Stefano Boeri Architetti, consists of two towers: one 200 meter tower that will hold office spaces, a museum, a rooftop club, and a green architecture school while the other 108-meter tower that will include a Hyatt hotel and swimming pool.
 With construction now complete, native trees, shrubs, and perennials are being installed.
 600 tall trees, 200 medium-sized trees and 2,500 cascading plants and shrubs will be planted on the building facades.
 It is expected to absorb 18 tonnes of while providing 16,5 tonnes of oxygen annually.